abdullah107189/abdullah107189/README.md

 ### 🛠️ Additional Tools & Technologies
 - **Version Control:** Git & GitHub for code management and collaboration
-- **Project Management:** Familiar with Agile methodologies, tools like Trello and JIRA
+- **Project Management:** Familiar with Agile methodologies
-- **Deployment & Hosting:** Surge, Netlify, and Vercel for deploying applications
+- **Deployment & Hosting:** Firebase, Surge, Netlify, and Vercel for deploying applications

 ---
 💡 I enjoy creating projects that solve real-world problems and push the boundaries of what’s possible on the web.
 Currently, I’m diving deeper into advanced web technologies and expanding my MERN stack expertise through hands-on projects.